valerie035/data-analytics-winter-2025/module_1/assignment_1.md

 - Use Google to search for the same solution (e.g., "sort pivot chart by descending order in Excel").
 - Compare the Google search experience to ChatGPT’s response:
   - Was the Google result more or less detailed?

     Less, but the top response was for a pivot table and not a chart.

   - Did you find videos, articles, or blog posts helpful?

     Yes.
 I love videos that not only say the steps but show you it visually too.

   - Include any relevant link(s) you found helpful and explain why.

     This [link](https://support.microsoft.com/en-us/office/sort-data-in-a-pivottable-or-pivotchart-e41f7107-b92d-44ef-861f-24430830450a#ID0EBF=Mac) was helpful because not only does it show the difference between a pivot table and chart but also Windows and Mac.
 My personal computer is a Windows while my work computer is a Mac.
 The slight differences between the two can be confusing.

 ---

 ### 4. **Pick Another Scenario*
-- Ask ChatGPT another data question as it relates to how to do something in excel/google sheets How do you combine two large tables without having to scroll down selecting all the data in an excel sheet?
+- Ask ChatGPT another data question as it relates to how to do something in excel/google sheets "How do you combine two large tables without having to scroll down selecting all the data in an excel sheet?"

 - Which resource you found most effective for this?
   Google